1921 Women's Olympiad: Events

 The games were organized by Alice Milliat and Camille Blanc, director of the "International Sporting Club de Monaco" as a response to the IOC decision not to include women's events in the 1924 Olympic Games.
 The games were attended by 100 participants from 5 nations: France, Italy, Switzerland, United Kingdom and Norway (mentioned by several sources, however no Norwegian athletes appear in the result lists).

+The English team was a collection of 21 athletes who attended the Woolwich and Regent Street Polytechnics in London.
+They set out on 21 March 2021.
+They were to compete in ten events and they won eight and came second in another.

-The athletes competed in 10 events: running (60 metres, 250 metres, 800 metres, 4 x 75 metres relay, 4 x 175 metres relay and hurdling 65 metres), high jump, long jump, standing long jump (exhibition only), javelin and shot put.
+The athletes competed in ten events: running (60 metres, 250 metres, 800 metres, 4 x 75 metres relay, 4 x 175 metres relay and hurdling 65 metres), high jump, long jump, standing long jump (exhibition only), javelin and shot put.
 The tournament also held exhibition events in basketball, gymnastics, pushball and rhythmic gymnastics.
 The tournament was held at the "Tir aux Pigeons" in the gardens of the Monte Carlo Casino.

 Results

 All gold medals went to athletes from France and the United Kingdom.
 Medalists:

 The basketball tournament was won by Team Great Britain after a win in the final against Team France with 8–7.
 A special commemorative medal was issued for the participants.